Skip to main content

 The question of whether lifestyle can alter the very biomarkers used to guide these therapies is central to understanding your own biology.
 The answer is an unequivocal yes.
 Your daily choices regarding what you eat, how you manage stress, and the quality of your sleep are powerful inputs that constantly calibrate your endocrine system.

-These factors can shift your so profoundly that they may mask the true state of your hormonal health or, conversely, create an apparent deficiency where the root cause lies elsewhere.
+These factors can shift your lab results so profoundly that they may mask the true state of your hormonal health or, conversely, create an apparent deficiency where the root cause lies elsewhere.
 This exploration is a journey into your own biological systems, a process of learning how to read the signals your body is sending to reclaim vitality and function.

 The Body’s Two Command Centers